Skip to content

 Outcome on Execution:

-• The action copies row 5 from the sheet SourceSheet to the sheet TargetSheet in the specified Excel file.
+• The command copies row 5 from the sheet SourceSheet to the sheet TargetSheet in the specified Excel file.

-• If the operation is successful, the action returns true in the variable defined in the Element Key (e.g., RowCopyStatus).
+• If the operation is successful, the command returns true in the variable defined in the Element Key (e.g., RowCopyStatus).

 • If the operation fails (e.g., sheet not found, row not available, or permission denied), it returns false.